Learn what works. Start with the Education Hub.

 Measure at the top of the eggs; target ~100–101°F. Rotate egg positions daily to avoid hot/cold spots.

 Don’t wash.
-The cuticle protects the egg; dry-wipe debris only.
+The bloom protects the egg; dry-wipe debris only.

-Usually no. If you assist, ensure the blood vessels are absorbed and timing is appropriate—high risk if done wrong.
+Usually no. If you assist, ensure the blood vessels are absorbed and timing is appropriate.
+There is a high risk if done wrong.